ConorWilliams/libfork/docs/api/core.rst

 Core
 ===================

-The core module contains the basic building blocks of the library.
+The ``core`` namespace contains the basic building blocks of the library.

 Concepts
 ------------